antoninogambino/Bootstap-portfolio/README.md

-My personal portfolio challenge week 2
+**My personal portfolio with Bootstrap challenge week 3**

 This is the challenge of week 3 of the BootCamp from University of Birmingham

-User Story
+**User Story**

 In this challenge I had to develop a portfolio through the use of Bootstrap.
 I had to include personal information and details of the projects I have currently on my GitHub and the ones I will make in the future which will be a great opportunity to showcase to potential employers. also showcase the skills that I will learn througout the bootcamp and a little bio about myself and how to contact me.

-Technology
+**Technology**

 This project was developed using only HTML and CSS files - with the addition of the README file.
 Also, Bootstrap and FontAwesome.

-Acceptance Criteria
+**Acceptance Criteria**

-This challenge was an opportunity to put in action what we have been discussed in the past 2 weeks.
-Moreover, I found it quite difficul to develop a portfolio which reflects 100% what the challenge was requesting.
-So, I have opted to work with something simpler and throughout the weeks and alongside the new knowledge that I will build and empower I will keep amending and carry on working on this portfolio to make sure by the end of the bootcamp it will be looking like a professional front-end developer.
+This challenge was an opportunity to put in action what we have been discussed in the past 3 weeks.
+Moreover, this challenge helped me understand how to apply bootstrap and how it works.
+I still need to empower the concept but I am happy with the result.
+I followed the requirements which was requesting the following element within the porfolio:

+- Navbar
+- Hero section
+- Work section
+- Skills section
+- Contact section
+- Bio section
+- Footer section

-I have worked with a basic white background, adding a nav bar with my name on the left side and some buttons (which in the future will be linking to the actual sections of the portfolio) - The body of the page is made by 4 sections:
+I have worked with a basic white background with black elements, adding a nav bar with my name on the left side and some buttons which are linked to the various sections of the page.

-Hero image
-About me
-Portfolio
-Contact
-The hero image section is a very simple image which divide the nav bar from the content with a welcome message in the center.
-The about me section is giving a short paragraph about myself.
-The portfolio section should represent the work I will be creating in the upcoming weeks.
-Also, I have added a very simple CSS hover style making these images go lighter when the user go over them.
-The contact section, includes my contact details in a row list.

-Then a simple footer at the bottom of the page.

-Review
+For the hero section I used one my picture and rounded it up, with a short paragraph about what the webpage is about.
+Then you can find the work section where I showcase the projects I have worked/working/will work on while I am enrolled in the bootcamp.
+Moroever, for this section I have used the bootstrap cards, this helped me to structure the work - used canva to create cool images with the same size so it was simmetrical and then hyperlinked each card to the deployed repositories.

+The skills section is a list of the skills which I will learn throughout the bootcamp.
+To develop this section I used bootstrap which made it very straighforward to list the topics covered during the course.

+At the end there is row of contact details like LinkedIn, GitHub, Email and phone number.
+To make it more appealing I explored the FontAwesome tool which allowed me to insert the icons.
+Then included buttons with a hover effect how it was requested.
+Followed by a short biography about myself and the footer.

+**Review**

 URL: https://antoninogambino.github.io/my-portfolio/ GitHib deployed repository: https://github.com/antoninogambino/my-portfolio.git